LetteraUnica/HuffPost-analysis/final-project/report.md

 # Text classification & Topic modelling on HuffPost articles

 ## Problem
 The problem we considered is to classify news articles based on their headlines and short descriptions.
-Furthermore, since we have a big corpus of articles, we would like to find discussion topics in the corpus, how they relate to the categories of the dataset and show the evolution of the topics over time.
+Furthermore, since we have a big corpus of articles, we would like to find discussion topics in the corpus, show how they relate to the categories of the dataset and their evolution over time.

 ## Dataset
 The dataset is composed of around 200k news headlines and summaries from year 2012 to 2018 obtained from HuffPost, the dataset is available at https://www.kaggle.com/datasets/rmisra/news-category-dataset.